Multiple Sclerosis (MS) - Exams and Tests

 neuritis, but MRI tests suggest they may have MS. This is known as a clinically

 isolated syndrome.
 Many of these people go on to develop MS over time.
-MS is

-Tests used to diagnose MS
+Tests to diagnose other health problems

 Urinary tract tests may be needed to help diagnose a